pp-thelightlord/Distributed-Minisql/README.md

 # Distributed-Minisql
- A torturous project of ZJU SE
+ A course project of ZJU SE